chendaniely/rpkg.2022.01.18/README.md

 - `git pull origin main`: bring down the `main` branch from the remote `origin`

 - `git switch -c BRANCH_NAME`: create and "switch" you to the BRANCH_NAME
+- `git checkout -b BRANCH_NAME`: the "older" way you will see the `git switch` command